Aswinvasu04/final-projet/README.md

 <div align="center">
   <img src="https://raw.githubusercontent.com/Aswinvasu04/final-projet/refs/heads/main/placeitxr-removebg-preview%20(2).png" width="350">
   <h1>AI-Powered AR Product Visualization</h1>
-  <p><i>PlaceIT XR is an AI-powered AR/VR shopping assistant that helps users find and visualize the perfect product fit in their space.</i></p>
+  <p><i>PlaceIT XR is an AI-powered AR/VR based shopping app that helps users find and visualize the perfect product fit in their space.</i></p>
 </div>

 ---

 ## 🚀 Overview
-🛍️ **Problem Statement**
+**Problem Statement**
 Shopping online can be challenging, especially when trying to find products that match a space (furniture, décor) or personal preferences (shoes, accessories).
 Customers struggle with:

-✔️ **Visualizing** how a product fits in their environment.
+* **Visualizing** how a product fits in their environment.
-✔️ **Matching colors and aesthetics** with their surroundings.
+* **Matching colors and aesthetics** with their surroundings.
-✔️ **Making informed decisions** before purchasing.
+* **Making informed decisions** before purchasing.

 ---